 Which is better for me?

 Which option of teeth straightening is right for you will really depend on your goals and, more importantly, when your wedding is.
-There are ways that you can speed up your treatment, but if your treatment is going to extend beyond your wedding, Invisalign might be the better option (as you won’t be able to see your trays in your pictures).
+There are ways that you can speed up your treatment, but if your treatment is going to extend beyond your wedding, Invisalign in Philadelphia might be the better option (as you won’t be able to see your trays in your pictures).
 However, if you discuss treatment with your orthodontist and he says that you could have your braces off in a year and your wedding is fourteen months away, this could be the ideal choice for you!